 We first conduct a closed-loop experiment whereby data are simulated on a two-dimensional grid from some prescribed parameter vector $\bm{\theta}$.
-We discard (uniformly randomly) half the data and perform maximum likelihood estimation to verify that the estimated $\widehat{\bm{\theta}}$ is indeed close to $\bm{\theta}$.
+We discard (uniformly randomly) half the data and perform maximum likelihood estimation.
+The purpose is to verify that the estimated $\widehat{\bm{\theta}}$ is indeed close to the $\bm{\theta}$ that generates the data.
 Afterward, we perform kriging by using the estimated $\widehat{\bm{\theta}}$ to recover the discarded data.
 Because it is a closed-loop setting and there is no model misspecification, the kriging errors should align well with the square root of the variance of the conditional distribution (see~\eqref{eqn:kriging}).
 We do not use a large $n$, since we will compare the results of the proposed method with those from the standard method that requires $O(n^3)$ expensive linear algebra computations.

 The prescribed parameter vector $\bm{\theta}$ consists of three elements: $\alpha$, $\ell$, and $\nu$.
 We choose to use a zero nugget because in some real-life settings, measurements can be quite precise and it is unclear one always needs a nugget effect.
 This experiment covers such a scenario.
 Further, note that numerically accurate codes for evaluating the derivatives with respect to $\nu$ are unknown.
 Such a limitation poses constraints when choosing optimization methods.